orassayag/spam-revenge/README.md

-# Spam Revenge
+# Udemy Courses

-Built in February 2021.
-A Node.js + Puppeteer.js application to test some NPM packages to get, validate, and implement different proxis in puppeteer crawling process.
+Built in December 2020.
+A Node.js + Puppeteer.js application to get Udemy courses links from a coupon site, and purchase the FREE ONLY courses (by the coupon) on Udemy site.

 ## Getting Started